letorbi/synoindexwatcher/README.md

 $ wget https://bootstrap.pypa.io/get-pip.py -qO - | sudo python
 ```

-Now you can install the synoindexwatcher module:
+Now you can install the Synoindex Watcher module:

 ```
 $ sudo python -m pip install --upgrade synoindexwatcher
 ```

-This will also install its dependency [inotifyrecursive](https://pypi.org/project/inotifyrecursive/).
 You can use the same command to upgrade Synoindex Watcher from an older version.

+This will also install its dependency [inotifyrecursive](https://pypi.org/project/inotifyrecursive/) and also [configparser](https://pypi.org/project/configparser/), if you use Python <= 3.5.

 ## Usage